Javran/Thinking-dumps/sicp/ch05/ec-plus.md

 `continue` to `print-result` label.
 Finally the same sequence of `external-entry` is used but there is no branching nor use of `val` and `flag` registers.

+## Maintaining a list of required primitive operations

+The `simu_compiler_patch.scm` uses `primitive-operations` to do some sanity check against compiled code, whereas our `ec-eval.scm` patch uses `ec-get-required-operations` to check the instruction sequence.

+Both of them are serving the same purpose: to have some guarantees on the instructions and also to hint the operation list builder modifier about the missing operations.

+So in this patch, we get rid of the use of `primitive-operations` altogether, and use `(ec-get-required-operations)` when it previously requires a `primitive-operations`.
+Since `ec-get-required-operations` is a function, we also have the benefit of doing some dynamic work and don't need to consider the possibility that some other patch could mutate it.